singleballplay/picam/README.md

 # Prebuilt Image

 For convenience, a prebuilt image is available.
 It is built using the [pi-gen](https://github.com/aaronhanson/pi-gen/tree/picam) project to build a custom Raspberry Pi OS Lite image which already has the setup procedure completed.
 It also has SSH enabled and the hostname has been changed to *picam*.
-If you are using the Raspberry Pi Imager you can adjust the Wifi settings, hostname, username, etc. After writing the image to a card, plug the device in with a networking cable and give it a moment to boot up and visit [http://picam:5000](http://picam:5000).
+If you are using the [Raspberry Pi Imager](https://www.raspberrypi.com/documentation/computers/getting-started.html#raspberry-pi-imager) you can adjust the Wifi settings, hostname, username, etc. After writing the image to a card, plug the device in with a networking cable and give it a moment to boot up and visit [http://picam:5000](http://picam:5000).
 You can configure the WiFi from there along with all of the other configuration of devices.

 Download [picam-v5.0.0.zip](https://drive.google.com/file/d/1edUIBP2RUdX48mVYVPyhLkFI9NXvtqTy/view?usp=sharing)

 SHA-256: 81c998901a4fb35e326d617c597d16f075ba7f4bab0b01cee734fbfe9225ae95  picam.img

-It is a good idea to visit the admin page in the website and run the 'Update Picam' to get the latest changes.
-The downloaded image will periodically be updated but not as frequently as the code.
-Restart after updating.
-Future versions will check for updates but that feature is not currently implemented.

 IMPORTANT!